 After submitting the design, Bob Gilruth, director of NASA's Manned Spacecraft Center, was concerned about the sensitivities around the Apollo 11 mission and thought that the open-taloned bald eagle looked far too aggressive.
 He had the olive branch moved to the eagle's talons inside, softening the image.
 Though he liked the end result, Collins reportedly quipped that he "hoped [the eagle] dropped the olive branch before landing."

-There was enough fuel in the Saturn V rocket that if it exploded on the launch pad--something that could not at all be ruled out--the resulting explosion would have sent shrapnel as heavy as 100 lbs a distance of three miles (just under 5 km).
+There was enough fuel in the Saturn V rocket that if it exploded on the launch pad (something that could not at all be ruled out) the resulting explosion would have sent shrapnel as heavy as 100 lbs (45 kg) a distance of three miles (just under 5 km).

 The firing of the Saturn V's first stage engines, the ones that lifted the rocket off of the launch pad, registered at 204 decibels during testing, making it one of the loudest sounds humans have ever recorded.
-For reference, 150 decibels is the point at which the human eardrum ruptures and 200 decibels would be powerful enough to kill a human outright.
+For reference, 150 decibels is the point at which the human eardrum ruptures, 200 decibels would be powerful enough to kill a human outright.

 In order to protect the Saturn V rocket, as well as the astronauts on board, a sound suppression system had to be developed that used vast quantities of water pumped onto the launch pad.

-This dampened the sound waves reflecting off the concrete pad below the engines, soaking up some of the energy of the sound.
+This dampens the sound waves reflecting off the concrete pad below the engines, soaking up some of the energy of the sound.
 Otherwise, the sound from the engines alone, at 200 decibels, could have been enough to melt the concrete and the reflected energy could have destroyed the Saturn V rocket on the spot before it ever had a chance to actually lift off.

-The Columbia and Eagle Modules
+11. The Columbia and Eagle Modules

 Columbia and Eagle were the only two modules that had a cockpit for the crew, which were about as roomy as an SUV.
 The service module contained all the oxygen, water, and power systems used during the mission.
 It also contained the service propulsion system that was used to enter lunar orbit and rocket the spacecraft back to Earth.

-Columbia remained in orbit around the moon throughout, piloted by Collins who stayed behind while Armstrong and Aldrin were on the surface.
+Columbia remained in orbit around the Moon throughout, piloted by Collins, who stayed behind while Armstrong and Aldrin were on the surface.
 Columbia was modeled after the designs of the Mercury and Gemini capsules, so it had the gumdrop-like shape that defined the pre-Space Shuttle spacecraft.

 There is a lot that can be said about the flight control computer, called the Apollo Guidance Computer (AGC), that powered the Apollo 11 mission.

 In some regards, they seem downright archaic from an architecture standpoint relative to today's systems.
-The programming for the AGC used something called core rope memory to serve as the systems operational memory, which was built out of wires and metal cores so that if a wire went through a core, that represented a one in the binary system, and if the wire went around the core, this would be considered a zero.
+The programming for the AGC used something called core rope memory to serve as the systems operational memory, which was built out of wires and tiny metal cores so that if a wire went through a core, that represented a one in the binary system, and if the wire went around the core, this would be considered a zero.

-After the software engineers--a job title coined by Apollo 11's programming leader, Margaret Hamilton--built the programming that would fly the astronauts to the moon, land on its surface, and return safely, all of the individual programs needed to be sent out to a factory where workers would literally weave the software into a physical system that could be used.
+After the software engineers (a job title coined by Apollo 11's programming leader, Margaret Hamilton) built the programming that would fly the astronauts to the Moon, land on its surface, and return safely, all of the individual programs needed to be sent out to a factory where workers would literally "weave" the software into a physical system that could be used.

-The Descent to the Surface
+15. The descent to the surface

-The moon landing itself was a very intricate operation and it wasn't at all certain that Eagle would be able to land safely.
+The Moon landing itself was a very intricate operation and it wasn't at all certain that Eagle would be able to land safely.
 This was, after all, the first time anyone in human history had tried to pull this off.

 "A month before the launch of Apollo 11, we decided we were confident enough we could try and attempt on a descent to the surface," Armstrong said.
 "I thought we had a 90% chance of getting back safely to Earth on that flight but only a 50-50 chance of making a landing on that first attempt.
 There are so many unknowns on that descent from lunar orbit down to the surface that had not been demonstrated yet by testing and there was a big chance that there was something in there we didn't understand properly and we had to abort and come back to Earth without landing."

-"Those slopes are steep, the rocks are very large--the size of automobiles," Armstrong told Malley.
+"Those slopes are steep, the rocks are very large — the size of automobiles," Armstrong told Malley.
 Taking manual control, Armstrong piloted Eagle away from the crater and toward a more suitable landing site.
 "I took it over manually and flew it like a helicopter out to the west direction, took it to a smoother area without so many rocks, and found a level area and was able to get it down there before we ran out of fuel," he told Malley.

 Back on Earth, Capsule Communicator (CAPCOM) Charlie Duke, who was responsible for being the communications link between the astronauts and the ground-based mission control, was watching all of this in the data that was being relayed from Eagle back to mission control.

-"I was looking at my trajectory plot," Duke said, "[and] Neil leveled off at about 400 feet and was whizzing across the surface…It was far from what we had trained for and seen in the simulations.
+"I was looking at my trajectory plot," Duke said, "[and] Neil leveled off at about 400 feet (122 m) and was whizzing across the surface…It was far from what we had trained for and seen in the simulations.
 So I started getting a little nervous, and they weren't telling us what was wrong.
 It was just that they were flying this strange trajectory."

 "We heard the call of 60 seconds, and a low-level light came on.
 That, I'm sure, caused concern in the control center," Aldrin remembered.
 "They probably normally expected us to land with about two minutes of fuel left.
 And here we were, still a hundred feet above the surface, at 60 seconds."

-Another factor that couldn't be ignored was that unexpected conditions, alterations, and speeds during such a descent can reach a point where the laws of physics turn a controlled descent into simply falling from the sky.
+Another factor that couldn't be ignored was that unexpected conditions, alterations, and speeds during such descent can reach a point where the laws of physics turn a controlled descent into simply falling from the sky.

 Flight Controller for the Apollo 11 mission, Steve Bales, knew that "You never [want to] go under the 'Dead Man's Curve," which he described as "an altitude [where] you just don't have enough time to do an abort before you had crashed."